 What follows, indicates the minimum requirement for the lab report.
-A formal laboratory report is only required for only one lab.
-The due date will be specified after the experiment is performed.
+A formal laboratory report is only required for the vapor pressure lab and is due the day of the lab final.

 Title.
 The name of the experiment should be at the beginning.
 This does not need to be extremely large but should stand out.